-Snapshot is largely generated from ‘top down’ or state level data on the volume of greenhouse gases emitted and the different sources of these emissions.
-This level of accuracy will identify the largest emissions sectors in your local area so that you can build awareness, advocate for next steps and target your activities.
+Snapshot data is developed according to the Global Protocol for Community-Scale Greenhouse Gas Inventories (GPC).
+The data is accurate enough to support decision making to reduce emissions in your region.
+Snapshot is largely generated from top down or state level data on greenhouse gas emissions and emissions sources and will accurately identify the largest emissions sectors so that you can build awareness, advocate for next steps and target your activities.

 The Global Protocol for Community-Scale Greenhouse Gas Inventories (GPC) outlines accounting and reporting principles in an ordered hierarchy.
 Snapshot has been designed to follow these guiding principles when selecting, and modelling data for profiles.
 These principles, in the recommended order, are:

-Adhering to GPC reporting principles enables all emissions released in Australia to be included somewhere and ensures that they aren’t included anywhere twice.
-The benefit of this is that every emissions source is someone’s responsibility, so nothing is left unaccounted for nor unmanaged.
-Further, it enables collation of profiles across boundaries and lends itself to supporting collaborative efforts of governments and other stakeholders.
+Adhering to GPC reporting principles includes all emissions released in Australia and ensures that they aren’t included twice.
+Every emissions source is accounted.
+Using the GPC principals also enables collation of profiles across boundaries and supports collaborative efforts of local, state and federal governments and other stakeholders.

-This Snapshot team will continue to seek out GPC compliant data that may be incorporated into future iterations.
+This Snapshot team will continue to seek out sources of local Tier 2 GPC compliant data for incorporation into future iterations.